 "So he's the victim and there are always enemies - foreign and interior - who are trying to undermine his power and topple him.
 And he uses the media in a very effective way.

 "He knows that his grassroots are not interested in social media.
 They watch mainstream TV channels and they tend to rely on what he says."

 The turning-point in Mr Erdogan's premiership was in June 2013, when protests began against a construction project that would have destroyed Istanbul's Gezi park.

 Police were sent in to clear those occupying the space with tear gas.

 Days of violent demonstrations ensued across the country, an environmental movement morphing into rage against Mr Erdogan's perceived authoritarianism and human rights abuses.
-Turkey has more journalists in jail than any other country.'Man of the nation'?
+Turkey has more journalists in jail than any other country.

 The prime minister dismissed those involved as "riff-raff".

 Eight died, including a 14-year-old, Berkin Elvan, caught up in the protests when he went out to buy bread one morning.

 Hundreds of thousands rallied at his funeral but Mr Erdogan called him a "terrorist".

 Berkin's father, Sami, shows me the place where his son was shot in the head by a police tear-gas canister.